kud/tech/src/pages/en/posts/2020/05/14/new-command-for-my-git-workflow-git-contrib/index.md

 You probably don't know me so much but I love when something is perfect, shiny, well designed.
 Yes, some people could say I'm a maniac.
 Anyway. 😜

-So why we're today.
+So why we're here today.
 We are here today because I want to talk about how to make a good fork on GitHub (or whatever but my command only works on GitHub yet) to contribute to a project and not to have an alternative of this one.

 Indeed, when you fork, you could have two ideas behind: